 Libraries & PPE

-Libraries have a long tradition of finding creative ways to support their local communities in times of hardship and challenge.
+Libraries have a long tradition of finding creative ways to support their local communities in times of hardship and crisis.
 The COVID-19 pandemic is no exception.
-With the insufficient supply of personal protective equipment (PPE) for essential healthcare workers due to the surge in demand, libraries are stepping up to the plate utilizing excess capacity in their library’s 3D printing facilities.
-We will hear from a selection of libraries in New England that are producing PPE for their communities to help fill the void.
-We will hear about PPE 3D printing projects at Bowdoin College, Peabody Institute Museum, Suffolk Cooperative Library System, University of Massachusetts Amherst, and the University of Rhode Island where they are providing PPE to local organizations to help mitigate the spread of the virus and keep members of their communities safe.
+With the insufficient supply of personal protective equipment (PPE) for essential frontline workers due to the surge in demand, libraries have stepped in to help their communities by utilizing excess capacity in their 3D printing facilities.
+We will hear about PPE 3D printing projects at Bowdoin College, Peabody Institute Library, Suffolk Cooperative Library System, University of Massachusetts Amherst, and the University of Rhode Island where they are providing PPE to local organizations to help mitigate the spread of the virus and keep members of their communities safe.

 FEATURING COMEDIAN – JUSTON MCKINNEY